Label Noise Robustness of Conformal Prediction: Conformal Prediction Under Label Noise

 \subsection{Disclaimer: Distribution-Free Results}

 Though the coverage guarantee holds in many realistic cases, conformal prediction may generate uncertainty sets that fail to cover the true outcome.
 Indeed, in the general case, conformal prediction produces invalid prediction sets, and must be adjusted to account for the size of the noise.
 The following proposition states that for any nontrivial noise distribution, there exists a score function that breaks na\"ive conformal. \begin{prop} [Coverage is impossible in the general case.]
 Take any $\tilY \overset{d}{\neq} Y$.
 Then there exists a score function $s$ that yields $\P\left( \Ytest \in \Chatnoisy(\Xtest) \right) < \P\left( \Ytest \in \Chat(\Xtest) \right)$, for $\Chatnoisy$ constructed using noisy samples and $\Chat$ constructed with clean samples. \end{prop} The above proposition says that for any noise distribution, there exists an adversarially chosen score function that will disrupt coverage.
-Furthermore, as we discuss in Appendix~\ref{app:thrm-proof}, with a noise of a sufficient magnitude, it is possible to get arbitrarily bad violations of coverage.
+Furthermore, as we discuss in Appendix~\ref{app:general-case}, with a noise of a sufficient magnitude, it is possible to get arbitrarily bad violations of coverage.
+In Appendix~\ref{app:general-case} we state an additional impossibility result in which we claim that for any given score function following some conditions, there is an adversarial noise that invalidates the coverage.

 Next, we discuss how to adjust the threshold of conformal prediction to account for noise of a known size, as measured by total variation (TV) distance from the clean label. \begin{cor}[Corollary of~\citet{barber2022conformal}] Let $\tilY$ be any random variable satisfying $D_{\rm TV}(Y, \tilY) \leq \epsilon$.
 Take $\alpha' = \alpha + 2\frac{n}{n+1} \epsilon$.
 Letting $\Chatnoisy(\Xtest)$ be the output of Recipe~\ref{recipe} with any score function at level $\alpha'$ yields